SmileyThane/sendgrid-webhook/readme.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![Build Status][ico-travis]][link-travis]

-This package create webhook handler for your laravel application.
+This package create webhook handler for your laravel application and stor it to database.
 Take a look at [contributing.md](contributing.md) to see a to do list.

 ## Installation